PD Operads and Explicit Partition Lie Algebras: PD operads and refined Koszul duality

 \begin{definition} Let $R$ be a coherent simplicial commutative ring and $\PP$ an augmented derived $\infty$-operad over $R$.
 If $A$ is a $\PP$-algebra, then we define its \emph{Koszul dual $\KD^{\pd}(\PP)$-algebra} to be the pro-coherent $R$-linear dual of the bar construction $\KD^{\pd}(A)=\Barr_{\PP}(A)^\vee$. \end{definition} Let us give a more explicit description of the monad associated to the Koszul dual of a derived $\infty$-operad satisfying some finiteness conditions: \begin{definition}[Almost finitely presented derived $\infty$-operads] Let $R$ be a simplicial commutative ring.
 An augmented derived $\infty$-operad $\PP$ over $R$ is said to be \emph{connective} if its underlying derived symmetric sequence is connective.
 A connective augmented derived $\infty$-operad $\PP$ is said to be \emph{almost finitely presented} if it defines an almost compact object in the $\infty$-category $\Op^{\gen, \aug}_{R, \geq 0}$ of connective augmented derived $\infty$-operads, in the sense of \cite[Definition 7.2.4.8]{lurie2014higher}. \end{definition} We can then describe the monad induced by $\KD^{\pd}(\PP)$ in terms of the adjunction arising from the augmentation map of derived $\infty$-operads $\PP\rt \mb{1}$: \begin{proposition} Let $R$ be a coherent simplicial commutative ring and $\PP$ an almost finitely presented augmented derived $\infty$-operad over $R$.
 Then $\KD^{\pd}(\PP)$ is dually almost perfect.
 The induced monad $\KD^{\pd}(\PP)\colon \QC^\vee_R\rt \QC^\vee_R$ preserves sifted colimits and dually almost perfect objects, and the resulting monad on $\APerf^\vee_R$ can be identified with

 \end{proposition} \begin{proof} The proof of Proposition \ref{prop:PD koszul duality in aft case} carries over verbatim.
 The first formula for the monad $\KD^{\pd}(\PP)$ follows from Example \ref{ex:strict invariants}.
 The second equivalence follows from Proposition \ref{prop:comonads from bar construction} (applied to $\Cl=(\sSeq^{\gen, \vee}_{\ulR})_{1//1}$ acting on $\Cm=\QC^\vee_R$) and the fact that linear duality gives a monoidal equivalence between dually almost perfect and almost perfect pro-coherent derived symmetric sequences. \end{proof} One can verify that the nonunital commutative derived $\infty$-operad is almost finitely presented.
-In particular, its bar construction is the derived symmetric sequence $\Barr(\Com^{\mm{nu}})(r)\simeq R[\Sigma|\Pi_r|^\circ]$ of reduced-unreduced suspensions of the nerve of the partition complex; this is indeed an almost perfect derived symmetric sequence (which is in fact all that we need), arising as the geometric realisation of a simplicial diagram of derived symmetric sequences as in Example \ref{ex:linearised symmetric sequences}. \begin{definition}[The derived partition Lie PD operad] The \emph{(derived) partition Lie PD $\infty$-operad} is the Koszul dual $\mm{Lie}^\pi_{R, \Delta}=\KD^{\pd}(\mm{Com}^\mm{nu})$. \end{definition} \begin{corollary} The monad associated to the derived partition Lie PD $\infty$-operad agrees (over a field $k$) with the partition Lie monad from \cite[Definition 5.47]{brantner2019deformation} and is given on dually almost perfect objects by
+In particular, its bar construction is the derived symmetric sequence $\Barr(\Com^{\mm{nu}})(r)\simeq R[\Sigma|\Pi_r|^\diamond]$ of reduced-unreduced suspensions of the nerve of the partition complex; this is indeed an almost perfect derived symmetric sequence (which is in fact all that we need), arising as the geometric realisation of a simplicial diagram of derived symmetric sequences as in Example \ref{ex:linearised symmetric sequences}.
+Let us write $\Hom(\Sigma|\Pi_r|^\diamond, \underline{R})$ for its (pro-coherent) $R$-linear dual in $\QC^\vee_{R[\Orb_{\Sigma_r}]}$; in terms of the simplicial-cosimplicial models from Section \ref{sec:simp-cosimp point-set models}, this can be described by the cosimplicial $R$-module of $R$-valued functions on the simplicial set $\Sigma|\Pi_r|^\diamond$. \begin{definition}[The derived partition Lie PD operad] The \emph{(derived) partition Lie PD $\infty$-operad} is the Koszul dual $\mm{Lie}^\pi_{R, \Delta}=\KD^{\pd}(\mm{Com}^\mm{nu})$. \end{definition} \begin{corollary} The monad associated to the derived partition Lie PD $\infty$-operad agrees (over a field $k$) with the partition Lie monad from \cite[Definition 5.47]{brantner2019deformation} and is given on dually almost perfect objects by

 \end{corollary}

 \ \\ \\